 Recovery after treatment with ELVeS is generally quick and almost pain-free.
 Following the procedure, the doctor will apply a compression garment and ask the patient to walk around the office for about twenty minutes before leaving.
 Patients may immediately return to normal activities other than strenuous exercise, but the compression stocking must be worn for about a week.
 Patients may periodically feel a pulling sensation in the area of the treatment, but this generally can be resolved with over-the-counter pain medications.
 The doctor may do a follow-up ultrasound to ensure that the vein closed completely.

 What Will My Results Be Like?

 ELVeS has a success rate of around 98 percent.
 After treatment with ELVeS, patients should have almost instant relief from the pain of varicose veins.
-The ugly, bulging blue lumps will be gone, and once the IV site has healed, the skin should be consistent in texture and coloring with the surrounding tissue.
+The ugly, bulging blue lumps will be gone and the skin should be consistent in texture and colouring with the surrounding tissue.

 What Are the Risks?